EWPD in the SMEFT to dimension eight: Introduction

 The Large Electron Positron (LEP) collider provided a series of precise measurements on the properties of the SM states interacting at energies proximate to the $\mathcal{Z}$ mass \cite{ALEPH:2005ab}.
 Over a decade after the conclusion of the LEP experimental program, no consistent and complete analysis of this data in terms of the SMEFT, extended to sub-leading order in the power counting, had been developed until the geometric formulation of the SMEFT defined the relevant formalism not only to sub-leading order, but to all orders in the expansion in $\sqrt{\langle H^\dagger H \rangle}/\Lambda$ in Refs.~\cite{Helset:2018fgq,Corbett:2019cwl,Helset:2020yio,Hays:2020scx}.\footnote{Here $\sqrt{\langle H^\dagger H \rangle} \equiv v_T$ is defined to be the vacuum expection value (vev) of the Higgs field in the SMEFT.
 In this paper we generally do not draw a distinction between the notation $\bar{v}_T$ and $v$, using the latter for notational brevity at times.
 An exception to this rule, where the distinction between the SM classical vev $v$ and the minimum of the potential in the SMEFT $\bar{v}_T$ is important, is discussed in Section \ref{matchingsection}.} To develop this approach the SMEFT was reformulated geometrically as the Higgs field space geometry plays a key role in this EFT \cite{Burgess:2010zq,Alonso:2015fsp,Alonso:2016btr,Alonso:2016oah}.
 Equally important was the development and use of Hilbert series techniques in Refs.~\cite{Lehman:2015via,Lehman:2015coa,Henning:2015daa,Henning:2015alf}.

 In this paper, we present a complete set of explicit results that allow the study of LEP Electroweak Precision Data (EWPD) constraints to dimension eight for the first time.
 We also study the effect of previously unknown and neglected dimension-eight corrections when interpreting LEP data.\footnote{The results in this work extend previous results \cite{Grinstein:1991cd,Han:2004az,Alonso:2013hga,Corbett:2017qgl,Brivio:2017bnu} in a consistent Effective Field Theory extension of the SM (nowadays called the SMEFT).
+See also the related Refs.~\cite{Falkowski:2014tna,Efrati:2015eaa,Falkowski:2019hvp}.
 We also note that the first work to stress the need to characterise a theory error due to the neglect of dimension-eight operators when interpreting EWPD is Ref.~\cite{Berthier:2015oma}.
-This point has also been stressed in several recent studies, see Refs.~\cite{Alte:2017pme,Keilmann:2019cbp}.}
+This point has also been stressed in several recent studies on other observables, see Refs.~\cite{Alte:2017pme,Keilmann:2019cbp}.}